sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 The below workflow:

 * Reads data from a sample dataset.
-* Extracts date time field.
+* Extracts the Datetime Field.
-* Calculates count per month.
+* Calculates the count per month.
-* Executes query for months.
+* Executes the query for months.
 * Prints the result.
 * Makes Graphical analysis.